 As mothers and children are often tasked with water collection in Afghanistan, contaminated water has had a far-reaching negative impact on the health of the country’s youngest.

 “My brother always felt weak,” Qudrat remembers.
-“When we went to the doctor [we were told] that it was the effect of using unclean water resulting in diarrhea and dehydration.”
+“When we went to the doctor [we were told] that it was the effect of using unclean water resulting in diarrhoea and dehydration.”

 It’s no secret that resilience is hardwired into Afghan people after decades of war and natural disasters, but with the added complication that comes with climate change, they’re entering into uncharted waters.